Plastic Furniture Covers and Memories of Youth

 On a more serious note, does the decline in plastic furniture covers signify the fact that parents have finally accepted that kids get dirty and, by extension, dirty up most things they touch?
 Have we finally “loosened up” somewhat, at least enough to let our kids frolic on the couch with nary a thought to the mess that they may leave in their wake?
 Are we a generally more permissive group of parents than our predecessors, or is this just the case in some family circles?
 In other words, perhaps the plastic on furniture directive has not gone by the wayside, but rather, just migrated to a smaller and more elite crowd.
 Who knows?

 I, for one, have taken the tact of not bothering to invest in “nice” furniture.
 What’s the point, really?
-I have two three-year-old boys.
+I have two elementary-school boys.
 That should say it all.
 My second strategy?
 A leather couch.
 Wipe clean and go.
 Still, a part of me still yearns for the pristine, crisp and clean look of new furniture.
 Maybe we’re hard-wired that way.